 Let’s celebrate and support them further!
 Jai Hind!”

 After all, this is the passion we look for in our Indian audience.
-The viewership we provide to other leagues, if 10% of it is given to ISL or I-League, we would have seen India doing well in the international arena.
+The viewership we provide to other leagues, if 10% of it is given to ISL or I-League.
+We would see India doing well in the international arena.

 Have any such fan stories?
 Share them with us!